TMan92/KinectRollaBallExerciseGame/README.md

 4. Remove the default scene from the hierarchy pane
 5. Press Play on the Home Screen scene
 6. Choose New Game which will load the Character Selection scene
-7. Choose a Charater to play as and press play, which will then load the Level One screen
+7. Select a Charater and press play, which will then load the Level One screen

 # How to play the game